 While I’m not one to use “doom and gloom” scare tactics with my clients, there are times when parents need to be able to sit with the “hard truths” to keep a clear perspective on how this change really feels for kids.

 A few truths about parenting children through divorce worth considering.

 This is gonna hurt.

 I know this may seem like a no-brainer to you, but in reality, most parents have no idea how just how deeply divorce is felt by kids.
 It shakes them to their core and shatters their world.

 Seeing them hurt will shatter your world too.
 You’ll want to make it better.
-You’ll want to fix it but you can’t.
-It’s really hard to sit back and watch those babies you love hurt but there’s no way around it.
+You’ll want to fix it, but you can’t.
+It’s really hard to sit back and watch those babies you love hurt, and when it comes to divorce, there’s no way around it.

 No matter how much you love them, no matter how skilled you are as a parent, you won’t be able to take all the hurt away.